sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 #### Key Cache: `Pods/.project_cache/installation_cache`
 ##### `TargetCacheKey`
 The `TargetCacheKey` is responsible for uniquely identifying a target and determining if a target has changed.
-Since CocoaPods hands off the compilation of targets to Xcode, we can determine if a target is dirty based on the following criteria:
+Since CocoaPods hands off the compilation of targets to Xcode, we can determine if a target is dirty based on a difference the following criteria:

-- Difference in podspec checksum values.
+- Podspec checksum values.
-- Difference in build settings.
+- Build settings.
-- Difference in set of specs to integrate.
+- Set of specs to integrate.
-- Difference in the set of files tracked (exclusive to local pods).
+- Set of files tracked (exclusive to local pods).
-- SHA (if one exists from the checkout options).
+- Checkout options (if they exist for the pod).

 For each `TargetCacheKey`, we will store in the `installation_cache` cache:
 - Podspec checksum